avilajohnluigi-debug/avilajohnluigi-debug/README.md

 # Hi there! 👋 I'm John Luigi Avila
-a 4th-year Bachelor of Information Technology student at Quezon City University and an aspiring Frontend Developer.
+a 4th-year Bachelor of Information Technology student at Quezon City University and an aspiring **Frontend Developer**.
 I am highly motivated to step into the tech industry.
 I thrive in collaborative environments and am always eager to learn, adapt, and build impactful digital experiences.

 <div align="center">